 3. Anders Lindback, G, Tampa Bay Lightning

--After two years in the shadow of Vezina candidate Pekka Rinne whilst a member of the Nashville Predators, Lindback is finally getting his chance to show he can be the No. 1 goaltender for a team.
+-After two years in the shadow of Vezina candidate Pekka Rinne whilst a member of the Nashville Predators, Anders Lindback is finally getting his chance to show he can be the #1 goaltender for a team.
 Acquired in the offseason for two second-round draft picks, the Lightning hope Lindback is the answer to their goaltending woes.
-Lindback will be given every opportunity to prove he’s just that, and it wouldn’t be a surprise to see him answer the challenge.
+Lindback will be given every opportunity to prove he’s just that, and it wouldn’t be a surprise to him answer the challenge.

 2. Sven Baertschi, C/LW, Calgary Flames

 – At forward, the Flames do not have many sure things beyond Jarome Iginla.
-But this season, Baertschi will have a shot to play a full (well, “full” since there’s only 48 games this year) slate of games with the team.
-This should be cause for excitement among all Calgary fans given the way Baertschi stormed the NHL with goals in three consecutive games after being an emergency call-up as a 19-year-old last year.
+But this season, Sven Baertschi will have a shot to play a full (well, “full” since there’s only 48 games this year) slate of games with the team.
+This should be cause for excitement among all Calgary fans, given the way Baertschi stormed the NHL with goals in three consecutive games after being an emergency call-up as a 19 year old last year.
 Baertschi will be a top-six forward for the Flames this year, and could be ready to explode on offense.

 1. Justin Schultz, D, Edmonton Oilers